smitdave/MASH-Main/MASH-dev/SeanWu/uganda-ibm/macro-pfsi-dev/README.md

 # bugs

-  * for some reason people are getting infectious bites on day 0 when Z = 0, check why this is happening.
+  * SOLVED: for some reason people are getting infectious bites on day 0 when Z = 0, check why this is happening.
+    * this wasn't happening, it was just logging error, need to have initial infections start at time = -1. it was also partially due to kappa not being renormalized after initializing course of infection algorithms.
+Both issues are fixed
-  * initial pfsi infection at t=0 doesn't require another call to set_state.
+  * SOLVED: initial pfsi infection at t=0 doesn't require another call to set_state.
+    * fixed.
-  * check why initially infected individuals on t=0 report incidence on day t=1.
+  * SOLVED: check why initially infected individuals on t=0 report incidence on day t=1.
+    * see above note about -1.0 as time for initial infection
+  * SOLVED: for some reason people who are infected at t=0 get events added that never fire.
-  * SOLVED: (was because we use the "state" string, which is I, and PfSI protects from infection when you are in I) for some reason people who are infected at t=0 get events added that never fire.
+    * was because we use the "state" string, which is I, and PfSI protects from infection when you are in I)

 # optimizations

   * pass ref to string in log SIP for patches

 # dev thoughts